ali-alidoust/gta5-extended-video-export/gta5-extended-video-export/ReadMe.txt

 **NOTE:** For high resolution exports without DSR, use [this](http://steamcommunity.com/sharedfiles/filedetails/?id=787616403) guide by [Kravencedesign](https://www.gta5-mods.com/users/Kravencedesign)

+Source code for this mod is available on [github](https://github.com/ali-alidoust/gta5-extended-video-export).

 Extended Video Export
 =========================
 Extended Video Export is an enhancement mod for GTA V, aimed at directors who want better export options from Rockstar editor.